 Organizations often question why they can’t use tools like Slack or Yammer as their internal communications tool.
 The answer is that teams, communities, and targeted or company-wide audiences have entirely different communication needs as a result of their varying sizes.

-Group chat applications like Slack and Teams will work for collaborative groups and smaller communities.
-Community-centric tools like Workplace by Facebook or Yammer aren’t great for company-wide and targeted audiences.
+Group chat applications like Slack and Teams can work for collaborative groups and smaller communities.
+Likewise, community-centric tools like Workplace by Facebook and Yammer aren’t great for company-wide and targeted audiences.
 For these larger use cases, there’s generally a lot of governance involved.
 For example, you wouldn’t want to send out ten push notifications every day to a large audience.
-There have to be rules regarding such matters, just as there need to be regulations about what's visible on your home page, where important information generally must remain for longer than the few minutes it would appear with Slack or Yammer.
+Rules have to be set in place, just as there have to be regulations about what's visible on your home page, where important information generally must remain for longer than the few minutes it would remain featured with Slack or Yammer.

 It's unrealistic to expect that all users will actively subscribe to communication channels and manage their notification settings—up to 80% never will.
 The point is, it’s important to give a great deal of thought to whom you want to reach, and to choose the most appropriate tools for actually doing that.